Toba Batak people: Religion

 The Batak Christian Protestant Church (Indonesian: Huria Kristen Batak Protestan) is the largest Protestant church with Lutheranism in Indonesia.
 It was founded by the German missionaries and still regarded as the traditional church of the Toba Batak people.
 In the early 20th century, HKBP disported into several independent Protestant churches such as GKPS (Simalungun) and GKPA (Angkola) to accommodate church services for the Batak people outside of the Toba community.

 Before the conversion to Christianity, the old belief of the Toba Batak tribe was a mixture of Animism and Hinduism with significant influence of Islam.
 In the beginning of the 20th century, some Toba Batak Rajahs who refused to embrace Christianity instituted a religion inspired by the pre-Christian Toba Batak beliefs, customs and practices.
 This religion is called ‘ Ugamo Malim ‘ with its adherents called Parmalim.
 The Parmalims worship Debata Mula Jadi Nabolon, which means The Great Almighty God.

 A minority of Toba Batak are adherents of Sunni Islam.
-Many of the Muslim Toba Batak are originated from port of Barus, Sorkam, parts of Sibolga, and from Asahan areas.
-They are generally regarded as the original Toba Batak Muslims, although, sometimes the Batak Muslims from these regions are identified and self-identified as distinct sub-group known as Coastal Batak (Pesisir people) in the west coast of North Sumatra and Batak Pardembanan in Asahan Regency.
+Many of the Muslim Toba Batak are originated from Barus, Sorkam, Sibolga, Balige, and Asahan areas.
+They are generally regarded as the original Toba Batak Muslims, although, sometimes the Batak Muslims from these regions are identified and self-identified as distinct sub-group known as Coastal Bataks (Pesisir people) in the west coast of North Sumatra and Batak Pardembanan in Asahan Regency.
 In some cases of conversion to Islam, there are occurrences of Toba Batak Muslims disassociating themselves with Toba Batak customs and identity and prefer association with other ethnic identities (e.g. of their spouses) or to disassociate ethnic identity at all.
 This would cause the departure from the traditional Toba Batak customs and adoption of the more conventional Islamic customs in instances such as wedding or burial, as many aspects of the former are now seen as no longer compatible with Islamic standard.